 Increasingly, the participants in the U.S. education system represent a range of diversities that include ethnicity, gender, race, religion, socio-economic status, family composition, age, geographic area, language, sexual orientation and identification, abilities and disabilities.
-Candidates will have an understanding of the diverse students' learning needs and backgrounds, a recognition and understanding that equity and equality are not the same and the compassion to modify teaching and leadership practices to respond to the needs of diverse learners and their families, teachers, and administrators.
+Candidates will develop the skills needed to serve all students' learning needs through the development of and inclusive classroom environment, a recognition of equity and understanding that equity and equality are not the same and thus they will adapt their decision making according to the students they serve, and the skills to modify teaching and leadership practices to respond to the needs of all learners and their families, teachers, and administrators.